AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 `Object`: A list of module constructors:

-- `Platon` - Function: The PlatON module for interacting with the PlatON network see web3.platon for more.
+- `Platon` - Function: The PlatON module for interacting with the PlatON/Alaya network see web3.platon for more.
 - `Net` - Function: The Net module for interacting with network properties see web3.platon.net for more.
-- `Personal` - Function: The Personal module for interacting with the PlatON accounts see web3.platon.personal for more.
+- `Personal` - Function: The Personal module for interacting with the PlatON/Alaya accounts see web3.platon.personal for more.

 Example: